BICENTENNIAL TRIBUTE

 K: Nay - Mr. Spooney will put us on the Town if his most profitable patrons appear at Judge Jeffries petty sessions

-N: Humph! they do keep old Spooney comfortable in silk pantaloons! (points at gentlemen) That less bosky one is a Lord of somewhere up North - fairly flush in the pockets - that impatient ginger man is a banker..
+N: Humph! they do keep old Spooney snug in silk pantaloons! (points at gentlemen) That handsome one, whose lips are a throne of love and beauty for most women, is a Lord of somewhere up North - that impatient ginger man is a banker..

-N: He never pays (snickers) - and that small man would appear to be a Divine in training - holy fires, Kitty - 'twil take a swinging miracle to move these beaux!
+N: He never pays (snickers) - and that small man, Hodgson, would appear to be a Divine in training - ah! holy fires, Kitty - 'twil take a swinging miracle to move these beaux!

 The girls glare and puff at the devout drinkers - Hodgson clicks his fingers